littleosbook/littleosbook/introduction.md

 changed since the last known good state of the code.
 We encourage the reader to work in a similar way.

-During the six weeks of development, almost every single line of code were written by the authors together (this way of working is also called _pair-programming_).
+During the six weeks of development, almost every single line of code was written by the authors together (this way of working is also called _pair-programming_).
 It is our belief that we managed to avoid a lot of bugs due to this style of development, but this is hard to prove scientifically.